analyticgeorgy/EcommerceAnalytics/scripts/star_schema.md

 -A repeated review_id does not necessarily mean the records are duplicates, as each occurrence of a repeated review_id belongs to a different order_id.
 So we going to create a surrogate key review key.

+6.FactOrder
+-This will come from the olist_orders_dataset.
+Its grain is one row represents one customer order.
+It contains the order-level attributes.
+We cant just dump the order-level attributes into the FactOrderItems because that would be repeating the same information for every in an order, thus having a factless fact table FactOrder.